derekmerck/CopyDICOM/README.md

 ## Overview

 `CopyDICOM` is a python script that monitors an installation of Jodogne's [Orthanc][] and copies DICOM imaging to another instance of Orthanc or DICOM tags to a [Splunk][] index.
 It can also reduce DICOM structured report tags into a format following Orthanc's 'simplified-tags' presentation.
-This can be useful for parsing data from dose reports into a data index.
+This can be useful for parsing data from dose reports in a tag index.

 `CopyDICOM` is intended to be used as an adjunct with an automatic DICOM data analytics framework, specifically [DIANA][], but it works well as a stand alone tool, with somewhat more intelligent copying than Orthanc's standard `Replicate.py` script.
+In particular, it does not attempt to replicate data that is already extant at the destination, and working with a tag index, it can selectively copy subsets of image data based on complex queries.

  [Orthanc]: https://orthanc.chu.ulg.ac.be
  [DICOM]: http://dicom.nema.org